octobercms/docs/3.x/cms/ajax/live-controls.md

 });
 ```

-The control name is used to link the control on the page using the `data-control` attribute.
+The control name is used to link to a DOM element representing the control, using the `data-control` attribute.
 For example, a control registered with the name **hello** monitors the page for any element with the `data-control="hello"` attribute attached to it.

 ```html
 <div data-control="hello"></div>
 ```

-Inside the class definition, the `connect` and `disconnect` methods are called when the control has been included or removed from the page.
-This can happen at any time since the observer is always watching for changes.
+The `connect` and `disconnect` methods within the class definition are triggered whenever the control is added or removed from the page.
+This can occur at any time, as the observer continuously monitors for DOM changes.

 ```js
 class extends oc.ControlBase {